MetaMask/metamask-improvement-proposals/MIPs/mip-mc-handshake.md

 #### Valid Scopes
 Valid scopes SHALL include and will initially be limited to:
 - `wallet`
-- `eip155:X` (eip155 prefixed scopes)
+- `eip155:X` (eip155 scope)

-> **Note:** In the future, this specification may be extended to support Snap IDs or the full range of CAIP-2 Namespaces: https://namespaces.chainagnostic.org/
+> **Note:** In the future, this specification may be extended to support Snap IDs or the full range of [CAIP-2 Namespaces](https://namespaces.chainagnostic.org/)

 #### Wallet-Scope
 ##### Valid methods
 See MetaMask’s rpcDocument for the most up-to-date specification of supported methods: https://metamask.github.io/api-specs/latest/openrpc.json

-`wallet_switchEthereumChain` - this method WILL NOT be carried over to the Multichain API as chain switching coordination between dApp and wallet will no longer be necessary
+`wallet_switchEthereumChain` method WILL NOT be carried over to the Multichain API as chain switching coordination between dApp and wallet will no longer be necessary
-`eth_sign`, `eth_signTypedData`, `eth_signTypedData_v3` WILL NOT be carried over to the Multichain API as these signature methods have been superseded by the more commonly used `personal_sign` and `eth_signTypedData_v4` methods
+`eth_sign`, `eth_signTypedData`, `eth_signTypedData_v3` methods WILL NOT be included in the Multichain API as these signature methods have been superseded by the more commonly used `personal_sign` and `eth_signTypedData_v4` methods

 ##### Valid notifications
 `accountsChanged` - Because `provider_authorize` will return the accounts that the user authorized a dapp to interact with in the response, this notification is no longer necessary.
-The `accountsChanged` notification WILL NOT be carried over to the Multichain API.
+The `accountsChanged` notification WILL NOT be included in the Multichain API.

 #### eip155:X Scope
 ##### Valid methods
 See MetaMask’s rpcDocument for the most up-to-date specification of supported Ethereum methods: https://metamask.github.io/api-specs/latest/openrpc.json

-The `eth_accounts` and `eth_chainId` methods are no longer necessary and will not be carried forward.
+The `eth_accounts` and `eth_chainId` methods are no longer necessary and will not be included in the Multichain API.

 ##### Valid notifications
-`message` - dApps can register to be notified of RPC-triggered notifications
+`message` - dApps can register to be notified of network-triggered notifications

 ##### Valid rpcEndpoints
 When a MetaMask user does not have an existing network configured for a given eip155 chainId, including rpcEndpoints in the [scopeObjects](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-217.md) will trigger MetaMask to suggest that the user add the first endpoint in the list.
 MetaMask expects rpcEndpoints to conform with the [EIP-3085](https://eips.ethereum.org/EIPS/eip-3085) standard.
 No action is taken if the user already has a network configured for the chainId.